Hardware Acceleration¶

 ARM¶

-On arm64 and arm32 platforms, the following CPU specific optimizations are available:
+On ARM platforms, the following CPU specific optimizations are available.

 Algorithm |